 8. Harley-Davidson Model 7D

 The Model 7D was introduced in 1911.
-It was the first successful V-twin from HD, and started the legacy that has continued unbroken ever since.
-The 7D lacked a conventional clutch mechanism, instead relying on a lever-operated tensioner pulley to engage and disengage the engine.
+It was the first successful V-twin from HD and started the legacy that has continued unbroken ever since.
+The 7D lacked a conventional clutch mechanism and instead relied on a lever-operated tensioner pulley to engage and disengage the engine.
 Due to their use of a muffler and gray paint, these early Harleys were nicknamed "Silent Gray Fellows".
 They used the F-head IOE engine until 1929.
 In 1911 the price tag was $300, somewhere near $7000 in today's money.

 9. Henderson-Excelsior Streamline "KJ"

-In my opinion the Streamline is one of the best-looking American motorcycles of all time.
-The engine was good for 40 bhp, and marked the company's return to the IOE configuration.
+In my opinion, the Streamline is one of the best-looking American motorcycles of all time.
+The engine was good for 40 bhp and marked the company's return to the IOE configuration.
 It featured down-draft carburetion, improved cooling, and a five main bearing crankshaft.
 The Streamline was good for an honest 100mph right off the showroom floor.
-Some unusual and advanced features for its time were an illuminated speedometer, located in the top of the fuel tank, and a leading link fork.
+Some unusual and advanced features for its time were an illuminated speedometer, located at the top of the fuel tank, and a leading link fork.